smalldatalab/docker-ohmage-omh-suite/README.md

 ## Step 2: Edit the 'docker-compose' file
 Docker Compose is a tool for configuring multiple Docker containers with a single script.
 When creating and starting all the containers, you will specify a single 'docker-compose.yml' file to automate the setup.

-The main template for the `docker-compose` file is in this repository in the /omh directory, [here](http://github.com/smalldatalab/omh-dsu/omh/docker-compose.yml).
-Copy this file to your local machine, either by cloning the repository or just copy/paste the content into a local file of the same name.
+The main template for the `docker-compose` file is in this repository in the /omh directory, [here](https://github.com/smalldatalab/docker-ohmage-omh-suite/blob/master/omh/docker-compose-EXAMPLE.yml).
+Copy this file to your local machine, either by cloning the repository or just copy/paste the content into a local file.
+Save the new file with the filename `docker-compose.yml`.

 If you are setting up the a local version of Ohmage, you can use the file as is.
-If you are running on a remote server, you will want to update the variable values that in the file, indicated with "{}" brackets.
+If you are running on a remote server, you will want to update the variable values that are in the file, indicated with "{}" brackets.
+For the `{BASE URL}`, include the "http://" at the beginning.
+For any of the services you are not using (including Google Signin and Mandrill), you can just leave the variables as is, without editing them.

 ## Step 3: Setup the machine and install Docker